 While you may not be the fastest man on Earth or produce metal claws out of your arms, these steps will ensure that you are in a position to take on anyone in a city council election.
 So might as well stand with your legs apart, roll back your shoulders and stand looking skyward for the campaign picture to show everyone the superhero you are within.

-Tags: campaign manager, campaign strategy, Canvassing, Fundraising, Grassroots Advocacy, How-To, influencer networking, Political Campaigns, political slogan, Social Media
+Tags: campaign manager, campaign strategy, Canvassing, Fundraising, Grassroots Advocacy, influencer networking, political slogan, Social Media